x3rv1/Hazeonline-/README.md

 ## License

-This project is for educational purposes.
+This project is for my Phase 3.